Frequently Asked Questions (FAQs)

 To recognize an employee, clearly mention what they did, why it mattered, and the impact it created.
 A strong recognition message is specific and sincere.
 For example, thank the employee for the exact behavior or result and explain how it helped the team, customer, or organization.

-Q.2 What are the 5 ways of recognition?
+Q. What are the four types of employee recognition?

 Ask employees directly through short surveys and simple one on one questions.
 Keep it easy to answer and focus on preferences like public vs private recognition, preferred rewards, and frequency.
 You can ask during check ins, pulse surveys, or onboarding so recognition stays aligned with what employees actually value.